Trust-Preserved Human-Robot Shared Autonomy enabled by Bayesian Relational Event Modeling: Introduction

-However, most of those approaches ignore the fact that the autonomous decision-making capabilities of robotic systems can sometimes be unsettling for humans due to various factors, including perceived risks and a lack of trust \cite{Desai2009CreatingSystems}.
-Therefore, to achieve more fluent human-robot teaming, concerns regarding the acceptability of non-human entities making decisions autonomously on behalf of human team members also need to be addressed.
-From a longitudinal perspective on trust development and calibration in human-robot teams \cite{DeVisser2020TowardsTeams}, the robot's autonomy level should be well aligned with the human's trust level to avoid autonomy surprises.
-Consequently, this paper paid special attention to the maintenance of human trust during the adaptation of the robot's autonomy level.
+The degree to which the robots autonomously choose to follow human instructions in the light of other objectives can be characterized by their autonomy level \cite{Beer2014TowardInteraction}. \textit{Shared autonomy} \cite{Mostafa2019AdjustableReview}, also referred to as \textit{adaptive autonomy}, provides an opportunity to establish a flexible autonomy framework that grants robots the capacity to function across varying autonomy levels.
+However, the autonomous decision-making capabilities of robotic systems can sometimes be unsettling for humans due to various factors, including perceived risks and a lack of trust \cite{Desai2009CreatingSystems}.
+Therefore, achieving fluent human-robot teaming mandates addressing concerns regarding the acceptability of non-human entities making decisions autonomously on behalf of human team members.
+As such, this paper pays special attention to maintaining human trust during the adaptation of the robot's autonomy level.

-\textbf{Trust Inference.} The main challenge that obstructs successful autonomy-trust coordination is the inherent difficulty of quantifying human trust.
-Numerous researchers have approached this challenge from diverse viewpoints, for example, physiological measures (e.g. skin conductance, eye-tracking), neuroimaging, behavioral observations, and self-reported trust ratings \cite{Khalid2020DeterminantsPredicting, Guo2020ModelingApproach, Zheng2018Human-RobotSystems}.
-Those approaches function effectively in the scenarios of proximate human-robot interaction where humans and robots share the same workspace, allowing for ample human observations.

-However, the majority of those methods lose their throne in more general real-world scenarios of human-robot teaming where humans and robots are often separated spatially and temporally.
-For example, in the SAR scenarios, disaster robots are separated from their remote operators in both space and time.
-In those cases, the only available interaction information is a ﬂow of commands communicated between humans and robots, where none of these events by itself characterizes the team relationships at any point in time.
-To tackle this challenge, this paper proposed an innovative approach to dynamically infer the underlying drivers of interaction dynamics (e.g. trust) based merely on time-stamped relational events communicated within human-robot teams (e.g. commands).
+Motivated by the shared properties and constraints of real-world human-robot teaming where humans and robots may be spatially and temporally separated, we investigate a simple but representative scenario of human-robot collaborative SAR \cite{Schoonderwoerd2022DesignTask}.
+In this scenario, humans and robots have complementary capabilities, and tasks are dependent on sequences, requiring collaboration among different team members.
+In addition, since the robots are separated from their remote human operators in both space and time, their communication are restricted to merely time-stamped commands communicated between them.